ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

   - this constraint gets solved with evidence `kco`.

 We now perform the cast `a |> TYPE kco` as explained [above](#alternative-2-cast-to-a-fixed-representation-using-a-kind-coercion), in order to achieve representation monomorphism in Core.
 However, we can't simply end there, as we must now also insert a cast in the type of `f`, because it had expected an argument of type `a` when we instead desire to pass an argument of type `a |> TYPE kco`.
-So we cast in the opposite direction in the first argument of the function type:
+So we cast in the opposite direction in the "argument" parameter of the function type:

 ```
 f :: ( a -> b ) |> fun_co